vlang/v/doc/docs.md

 * Test function names must begin with `test_` to mark them for execution.
 * Normal functions can also be defined in test files, and should be called manually.
 Other symbols can also be defined in test files e.g. types.
-* There are 2 kinds of tests: external and internal.
+* There are two kinds of tests: external and internal.
-* The internal tests, have to *declare* their module, just like all other .v files from the same module.
-Internal tests can call even private functions in the same module.
+* Internal tests must *declare* their module, just like all other .v files from the same module.
+Internal tests can even call private functions in the same module.
-* The external tests, have to *import* the modules which they test.
+* External tests must *import* the modules which they test.
 They do not have access to the private functions/types of the modules.
 They can test only the external/public API that a module provides.